FH96/TLOF/README.md

 ```

 #### Input:
-  **metabolic model**: metabolic models conatin sotoichiometric matrix above all and also other information such as flux boundaries and Gene-Protein-Reaction rules.
+  **metabolic model**: metabolic models conatin sotoichiometric matrix  and also other information such as flux boundaries and Gene-Protein-Reaction rules.
 They can be found in different formats including .xml.
 Metabolic models can be downloaded from [BiGG Models](http://bigg.ucsd.edu/) or elsewhere.

   **lambda** : regularization coefficient for the L1 norm term in the objective function of the optimization problem.
 The larger lambda is, the more sparse the objective functions will be.